Car crashes into Latin Cafe in SW Miami-Dade

 SOUTHWEST MIAMI-DADE, FLA.
 (WSVN) - A car has crashed into a cafe in Southwest Miami-Dade.

-The crash occurred at the Latin Cafe in the area 8169 SW 40th St. and Bird Road, Friday.
+The crash occurred at the Latin Cafe along the 8100 block of Southwest 40th Street, Friday.

+Miami-Dade Police said a man somehow lost control of his vehicle and crashed into the business.

+Allaine Barredo, a witness, said he is thankful that no one was injured in the crash.

+“Luckily, nobody was sitting at the bench, where usually I sit there all the time,” he said.
+“Just opened the store, and all of a sudden, this is a first.”

-7SkyForce HD captured footage of the cafe’s broken windows as well the damage done to the front of the car.
+7SkyForce HD captured footage of the cafe’s broken windows as well damage done to the front of the Toyota SUV.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.